I am a visual, textile, and makeup artist. I want to connect my community through my sustainable art practice.

 - Sourcing unwanted/scrap fabric and items from trusted estates (clean/smoke-free households where I have a personal relationship with the owners).
 The fabric for makeup wipes are the one exception that I purchase new from a family-owned local shop, then pre-wash for hygienic reasons.

 - Donation of scraps/materials I don't have a use for to someone who does.

 - Re-use of items including packaging & shipping materials where possible; recycling when things have reached their true end of life - including metal recycling for spent rotary blades, broken needles, etc.

 - Sustainable packaging/labelling of items for sale (plastic security tags eliminated in summer of 2020 and replaced with compostable cotton weaving scrap yarn)

 Amanda Brown, owner of Scarlett Dahlia, has been creating art, clothing and accessories ever since she was old enough to wield a brush and needle.
 She launched Scarlett Dahlia in 2013 with the vision to incorporate makeup artistry and sustainably created goods into a trusted local brand.
 This blending of skills is often called upon by the local theatre community where she has done makeup and wardrobe for many productions.
-Amanda also volunteers her time on the board of directors for the Saskatoon Summer Players, and as Inventory Controller for the Library of Things YXE.
+She is a member of the Guild of Canadian Weavers, and volunteers her time as Inventory Controller for the Library of Things YXE.